jjti/consul-experiments/deny-metrics/README.md

-# disallow-metrics
+# deny-metrics

-Which metrics can we use to monitor denied requests from downstream proxies to upstreams.
-This will happen if intentions and/or a cluster's [`acl.default_policy`](https://developer.hashicorp.com/consul/docs/agent/config/config-files#acl_default_policy) denies those calls.
+Which metrics can we use to monitor denied requests from downstream proxies to upstreams?

+For deny intentions and/or a cluster's [`acl.default_policy`](https://developer.hashicorp.com/consul/docs/agent/config/config-files#acl_default_policy).

 ## Background